 A professional voice over can add lots of quality and proficiency to the project.
 However, like any good thing in the world, there is a cost for voice over as well.

+This cost of services is often difficult to figure out for video creators when sorting out a budget.
 These prices may vary as voice over price per minute, hour or project.
 They may also be stated in voice over rate per word.

 -